Safety in Radio-Controlled Model Aircraft Flying

 It is difficult for a pilot to see and identify a model aircraft until he is at close quarters, when it may be too late for evasive action.
 The result of a collision can be disastrous.

-It is therefore imperative that model aircraft operators fly their models at a height not exceeding 300 feet above ground level, keep a watch for any aircraft flying in the vicinity and ensure that they land their models immediately when they see one approaching.
+It is therefore imperative that model aircraft operator flies his model at a height not exceeding 300 feet above ground level, keep a watch for any aircraft flying in the vicinity and ensure that he lands his model immediately when he sees one approaching.

-It is also of paramount importance that model aircraft operators KEEP A SAFE DISTANCE between their models and people and property on ground as the models may cause serious injuries or even fatalities and serious damage on impact.
+It is also of paramount importance that model aircraft operator keep a safe distance between his model and people and property on ground as the model may cause serious injuries or even fatalities and serious damage on impact.

 Where you cannot fly

-It is expressly forbidden to fly model aircraft in the vicinity of an airport and main aircraft approach and take-off paths.
+c) Model aircraft shall not be flown in the vicinity of an airport and aircraft approach and take-off paths.
 These areas include:

 (i) Hong Kong International Airport;